FuelLabs/fuel-indexer/docs/src/project-components/module.md

-# WASM Modules
+# Indexer modules

+> While the Fuel indexer does support native indexer modules, this section will mostly focus on Web Assembly (WASM) modules.

-WebAssembly (WASM) modules are compiled binaries that are registered into a Fuel indexer at runtime.
-The WASM bytes are read in by the indexer and _executors_ are created which will implement blocking calls to the WASM runtime.
+WebAssembly (WASM) modules are compiled binaries that are registered or deployed to a Fuel indexer at runtime.
+The WASM bytes are read in by the indexer and _executors_ are created which will essentially pass blocks of on-chain data from the FuelVM to your indexers indefinitely.

 The WASM module is generated based on your manifest, schema, and your `lib.rs` file.